aliaaz99/GraSSRep/README.md

 │ │ ├── outRead2.fq
 │ │ ├── ref_genome.fasta
 │ ├── ...
 ```

-For the simulated data, you can run  `repeatDetection.py` to generate the reference genomes for the three different cases discussed in the paper.
-Read pairs will be generated in the nex steps.
+For simulated data, run `repeatDetection.py` to generate reference genomes for the three different cases discussed in the paper.
+Read pairs will be generated in the next steps.

-2. **Getting the results:**
+2. **Generating the results:**

 For any dataset with the read pairs and a reference genome, there are three main steps:

-  1. **Assembly**
+  i) **Assembly**
-In this step, reads are generated from the reference genome (if we have the data), then the reads are assembled into the unitigs.
-After that, reads are mapped to the unitigs, and the mapping data is saved.
-Also, the ground truth for the repeats and non-repeat unitigs is calculated based on the reference genome.
-All these steps are done in the `sequencing.py` code.
-In this code you can vary the number of reads to control the coverage and and their error.
+In this step, reads are generated from the reference genome (if available), assembled into unitigs, and mapped to the unitigs.
+Ground truth for repeats and non-repeat unitigs is calculated based on the reference genome.
+All these steps are executed in the `sequencing.py` code.
+You can vary the number of reads to control coverage.

-Note that the reference genome is just used to calculate the ground truth and evaluate the model.
-So if in a dataset there is no reference genome, the code can be edited to just use the provided read pairs and find the repetitive unitgis.
+Please note that the reference genome is used solely for calculating the ground truth and evaluating the model.
+If a dataset lacks a reference genome, the code can be modified to utilize the provided read pairs for identifying repetitive unitigs.

-  2. **Unitig graph construction and feature extraction**
+  ii) **Unitig graph construction and feature extraction**
-Using the read mapping information from the previous part, the `unitigGraphFeatures.py` code generates and saves the unitig graph with the node observations for each node on the graph.
-In this code, you can change the criteria for the ground truth repeats.
+Using read mapping information, the `unitigGraphFeatures.py` code generates and saves the unitig graph with node observations for each node on the graph.
+Criteria for ground truth repeats can be adjusted in this code.

-  3. **Repeat detection**
+  iii) **Repeat detection**
-Finally, using the unitig graph and the features for each node, `repeatDetection.py` code classifies the unitigs to repeat and non-repeat classes.
-In this code you can vary the $p$ threshold.
+Finally, using the unitig graph and node features, the `repeatDetection.py` code classifies unitigs into repeat and non-repeat classes.
+The threshold $p$ can be varied in this code.

-This three step process will read the data files located in the `Data` directory, generate results for each setup specified in the script, and save them in the corresponding folder in the `Results` folder.
+This three-step process reads data files from the `Data` directory, generates results for each setup specified in the script, and saves them in the corresponding folder within the `Results` directory.

-The output file `final_pred.csv` have the final results.
-It has the name of the unitigs, with their index in the unitig graph, along with the true labels and predicted labels.
+The output file `final_pred.csv` contains the unitigs' names, their indices in the unitig graph, along with true labels and predicted labels.